suss-vli/student-guide/guide/faq.md

 # FAQ - Submitter

 ## 1. If I have 1 hour left to my submission deadline and I do not have any docx, how can I submit?

 You can always create a new docx before submission.
+Your .docx document cannot be empty.

 Note: You are responsible for your own submission and submitting on time.